 Facts about Honduras Immigration:

 Honduras Immigration has a state of the art system that is actually live at its four international airports and all of its border crossings.
 This means that the government of Honduras knows who is in the country and when they arrived or departed.
 The system, a “gift” from the USA Homeland Security Department is meant to help the USA figure out who is coming into the region, where they are coming from and what citizenship they have.
-It has a complete biometric file of each person who entered the country, which it achieves by fingerprinting you and taking an actual photo of you.
+It has a complete biometric file of each person who entered the country.
+It achieves this by fingerprinting you and taking an actual photo of you.

-Citizens from North America, as well as most of Europe do not require a Visa to enter Honduras, however there are many countries that do.
+Citizens from North America, as well as most of Europe do not require a Visa to enter Honduras.
+However there are many countries that do.
 The Ministry of Foreign Relations of Honduras has a full list of countries that do require a Visa to visit Honduras.
 I encourage you to make check the list in advance!

 Normally, the Honduras immigration authorities will give you a 90 day permit to stay in the country.
 If you are planning to stay longer, you can get a 30 day extension in the immigration offices in Tegucigalpa, San Pedro Sula or La Ceiba.
 There is a $20 USA dollar cost for this extension, but keep in mind that you can only get one extension!
-After this, you will be required to leave the country for at least 72 hours (3 days) before you are allowed back in.
-In the old days, because of the CA4 treaty, you were obliged to leave the CA4 territory, which meant that if you where in Honduras you had to travel to either Belize, Mexico or Costa Rica.
+After this, you will be need to leave the country for at least 72 hours (3 days) before you can return back.
+In the old days, because of the CA4 treaty, you were had to leave the CA4 territory.
+This meant that if you where in Honduras you had to travel to either Belize, Mexico or Costa Rica.

-Honduras Immigration office in La Ceiba
+Honduras Immigration Office in La Ceiba

-Honduras immigration office in San Pedro Sula
+Honduras immigration Office in San Pedro Sula

-Make sure that you let the staff know that you are going to “extranjeria” so that you are directed to the immigration officers that deal with foreigners and their extension time in the country.
+Make sure that you let the staff know that you are going to “extranjeria”.
+This way they will direct you to the immigration officers that deal with foreigners.
 This same officer deals with the legal foreign residents in Honduras.
 Office hours are 8:00 a.m. till 5:00 p.m. and me best advice is to arrive early!
 The entrance to the building is actually on 3rd street.
-Although the area is safe, there could be pick pockets around, so keep your money close to you, do not wear jewelry and take only your necessary documents.
+Although the area is safe, there could be pick pockets around.
+Keep your money close to you, do not wear jewelry and take only your necessary documents.

-Honduras Immigration office in Utila.
+Honduras Immigration Office in Utila.